mediachain/mediachain/rfc/mediachain-rfc-4.md

 achieve eventually consistent state without the need for consensus.

-So what we want to build is a distributed database that supports upserts, connecting statements to one or more domain specific identifiers.
+So what we want to build is a distributed database that supports upserts (idempotent insert/update operations that do not require knowledge of the current state of the system), connecting statements to one or more domain specific identifiers (see below).
 It is intended to provide a low level plumbing data structure, as dumb as possible.
 Rich relations between objects can be expressed with merkle DAGs in object content, allowing the application layer to